-Both American ginseng (Panax quinquefolius, L.) and Asian ginseng (P. Ginseng) are believed to boost energy, lower blood sugar and cholesterol levels, reduce stress, promote relaxation, treat diabetes, and manage sexual dysfunction in men.
+Both American ginseng (Panax quinquefolius, L.) and Asian ginseng (P. Ginseng) may boost energy, lower blood sugar and cholesterol levels, reduce stress, promote relaxation, treat diabetes, and manage sexual dysfunction in men.

-Ginseng has traditionally been taken to aid a range of medical conditions.
+People have traditionally taken ginseng to help with a range of medical conditions.

-More research is needed to confirm its benefit as a supplement.
-However, it is claimed that ginsenosides, chemical components found in ginseng, are responsible for the clinical effect of the herb.
+More research is needed to confirm if it has any benefit as a supplement.
+Researchers believe that ginsenosides, chemical components found in ginseng, are responsible for any clinical effects of the herb.

-Researchers suggest that the following health benefits are linked to ginseng:
+Researchers suggest that ginseng may have the following health benefits:

 Sharper cognitive function

 Ginseng may improve thinking processes and cognition.
-Research published in The Cochrane Library examined the accuracy of this claim.
+A

 Treatment of erectile dysfunction